 Find out their names, roles in the organization, and email addresses in advance if at all possible.
 Getting this information at the interview may be awkward, or you may be too excited and forget to ask.
 Besides, knowing the names in advance allows you to research people on social media and get a feel for their interests, personalities and backgrounds, which can help you establish a comfortable connection with them.

 Make sure you find out how to spell people’s names so that you can address your thank-you notes properly.

-4. What’s the address I’ll be going to?
+4. (If the interview is on-site) What’s the address I’ll be going to?

 Don’t assume the interview will take place at the company’s main address.

 5. Is there anything I should know about parking, or about accessing the office?

 Maybe there’s onsite parking, or maybe you’ll need to park at a paid parking garage nearby and get it validated.
 If you need to sign in with security it’s good to know that in advance so you can allow extra time.

 6. How do people dress there/what do you recommend I wear to the interview?

 Whether the interview is online or on-site, your interview attire should be one level up in formality from what you’d wear on the job.
 If they tell you the office is very casual (e.g., t-shirts and jeans), plan on dressing in business casual.
 If the office is business casual, wear a suit to the interview.